High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Statistical Properties

 The above assumptions cover a wide range of loss functions, including the Huber loss, Hampel loss, Tukey's biweight loss and Cauchy loss.

-\begin{remark} By some simple math, we can show that $\lim_{\alpha \to \infty} l'_{\alpha}(u)= u$ for all $u\in \RR$ based on Assumption \ref{as:loss}.
-Suppose in addition that $l_\alpha(0)=0$, we can further obtain the approximation equation (\ref{eq:approximate loss}), indicating that Assumption 2 alone gives sufficient conditions for $l_{\alpha}$ to approximate the quadratic loss. \end{remark} \begin{remark} By dominated convergence theorem, we have
+\begin{remark} By some simple math, we can show that $\lim_{\alpha \to \infty} \ell'_{\alpha}(u)= u$ for all $u\in \RR$ based on Assumption \ref{as:loss}.
+Suppose in addition that $\ell_\alpha(0)=0$, we can further obtain the approximation in (\ref{eq:approximate loss}), indicating that Assumption 2 alone gives sufficient conditions for $\ell_\alpha$ to approximate the quadratic loss. \end{remark} \begin{remark} By the dominated convergence theorem, we have